Move-In & Move-Out Inspections

 Most landlords lose deposit claims before the tenant even moves in.

-Why Inspection Wording Decides Your Deposit Claim
+Why Does Inspection Wording Decide Your Deposit Claim?

+Picture the sequence.
 At move-in you write "walls — good condition."
 At move-out there are three large holes, crayon marks, and adhesive damage.
 You file a deposit claim.
 The tenant says "those were there when I moved in."
 You look at your move-in report.
 It says "good condition."
 The RTB arbitrator has no baseline to compare.
 Your claim fails.

-This happens constantly.
 The fix is simple: write specific findings for every room at move-in so the move-out report can match them line by line.
 "Good condition" is not evidence.
 "North wall: two small nail holes above light switch, approximately 2mm each, paint intact" is evidence.

 Key Point — RTR s.
 20 Required Areas